 When I visited the Galapagos Islands in August 2017, I saw the preserved Lonesome George at the Charles Darwin Research Station.
 He was the last giant tortoise from Pinta Island and I couldn’t believe that his specie became extinct because of human actions.
 So I wanted to help the remaining species of giant tortoises and the rest of the wildlife like the penguins.

 I sold my old toys, clothes and books in a garage sale.
 With the funds I got, I bought handmade items from artisan markets abroad and resold them.
 Then for my birthday, I asked for donations instead of presents.
 Finally, with the support of my parents, I created a GoFundMe page and reached out to others for additional donations.
-From all these activities and thanks to the generous donors who supported me, I was able to raise USD 2,690 for the conservation projects of the Charles Darwin Research Station.
+From all these activities and thanks to the generous donors who supported me, I was able to raise USD 2,690 for the conservation projects of the Charles Darwin Research Station which I donated in April 2019.

 For more information, visit the Charles Darwin Research Station.